ming-codes/ember-cli-d3/README.md

 ## Composability

 `ember-cli-d3` follows the composability pattern of d3 (`.call`) while utilizing the advantage of Ember's yielding components.
-The result is that it allows you to take advantage of the many d3 plugins that exists out there.
+The result is that it allows you to easily compose different components together while at the same time tap into the massive d3 plugin community to create ambitious visualization.

 ## Bundled Visuals